Subject and Predicate

 3. School: Govt.
 School: The only Govt.
 School

-A subject can be a noun, a pronoun and a noun phrase, and a clause.
+A subject can be a noun, a pronoun and

-Since an infinitive and a gerund are also considered as equal to nouns, they also become the subjects in sentences.
+also considered as equal to nouns, they also become the subjects in sentences.

-1. A cow gives us milk. (subject= noun)
+us milk. (subject= noun)

 2. Mohan always gets up early in the morning. (subject= noun)